h2oai/tutorials/DriverlessAI/build-your-own-custom-recipe-tutorial/build-your-own-custom-recipe-tutorial.md

 **Note:** The dataset needs be for a binaryclassification problem

-If you have questions on how to upload the transformer recipe to Driverless AI see  [“Get Started and Consume Existing Recipes Tutorial - Task 4: Recipe: Scorer”](https://h2oai.github.io/tutorials/get-started-and-consume-existing-recipes/#5).
+If you have questions on how to upload the transformer recipe to Driverless AI see  [“Get Started with Open Source Custom Recipes Tutorial - Task 4: Recipe: Scorer”](https://h2oai.github.io/tutorials/get-started-with-open-source-custom-recipes-tutorial/#5).

 ### Deeper Dive and Resources